 Under the guidance of the Supply Chain Management Director, a dedicated inter-departmental team is tasked with tracking implementation of Ambatovy's Responsible Sourcing Policy.

 The main method for tracking performance and recommending continual improvement is an annual self-assessment which follows the Assessment Workbook used in external RMI audits.

 In addition, Ambatovy will conduct an annual re-assessment of the risks of conflict and human rights abuses following its CAHRA assessment tool.

 Any significant changes and corresponding mitigation measures will be highlighted, with recommended mitigating actions brought to the attention of Senior Management.

-Results will be published in the annual Due Diligence Report, which will be referenced in the annual Sustainability Report.
+This report covers the period from January 1, 2023 to December 31, 2023.
+It was established in March 2024.